0b01001001/spectree/README.md

 5. register to the web application `api.register(app)`
 6. check the document at URL location `/apidoc/redoc` or `/apidoc/swagger`

-If the request doesn't pass the validation, it will return a 422 with JSON error message(ctx, loc, msg, type).
+If the request doesn't pass the validation, it will return a 422 with a JSON error message(ctx, loc, msg, type).

 ### Falcon response validation

 For falcon response, this library only validates against media as it is the serializable object.
 Response.body(deprecated in falcon 3.0 and replaced by text) is a string representing response content and will not be validated.
 For no assigned media situation, `resp` parameter in `api.validate` should be like `Response(HTTP_200=None)`

 ### Opt-in type annotation feature
-This library also supports injection of validated fields into view function arguments along with parameter annotation based type declaration.
+This library also supports the injection of validated fields into view function arguments along with parameter annotation-based type declaration.
 This works well with linters that can take advantage of typing features like mypy.
-See examples section below.
+See the examples section below.

-## How To
+## How-To

 > How to add summary and description to endpoints?

 Just add docs to the endpoint function.
 The 1st line is the summary, and the rest is the description for this endpoint.

-> How to add description to parameters?
+> How to add a description to parameters?

 Check the [pydantic](https://pydantic-docs.helpmanual.io/usage/schema/) document about description in `Field`.